FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 6 - Visual Studio Team Services (VSTS)/README.md

 ### Get Some Code

 As soon as the project is created you have many different options.
-In this exemple we will keep it simpe and import the code from another Github repository.
+In this example, we will keep it simple and import the code from another Github repository.
 Click on the Import button and enter this url: `https://github.com/FBoucher/AzureBootcampAspNetCoreSample.git`.
 After the import is completed you should have something like this.

 ![TheCodeIsIn][TheCodeIsIn]